 An additional emerging focus area requiring innovate solutions is the preventive control of Airborne Molecular Contamination (AMC).
 Lastly, efficient and cost-effective equipment development will be a critical milestone in the industry transition to the next wafer processing size.
+Again the prerequisite of NGF preceding 450mm has this importance.

-Table FAC5Production Equipment Technology Requirements
+Table FAC5 Production Equipment Technology Requirements

-Explanation of Items for 1 Production Eauipment Requirements
+Explanation of Items for Production Equipment Requirements

 Item Explanation Process equipment availability (A80) Availability is defined as 100% minus (scheduled downtime% + unscheduled downtime %).
 The metric in the table is the requirement for an 80% confidence (i.e., equipment is at or above this value 80% of the time) for each individual process (non-metrology) equipment, over a period of one week of 7 × 24 operations.
 Scheduled and unscheduled downtimes are defined in SEMI E10.
 Note: The value shown in the process equipment table is the minimum A80 value for all equipment - please refer to the Factory Operations requirements table for availability requirements specific to factory bottleneck equipment.
 Metrology availability (A80) Availability is defined as 100% minus (scheduled downtime% + unscheduled downtime%).
-The metric in the table is the requirement for an 80% confidence (i.e., equipment is at or above this value 80% of the time) for each individual metrology equipment, over a period of one week of 7×24 operations.
-Scheduled and unscheduled downtimes are defined in SEMI E10 Maximum allowed electrostatic field on wafer and mask surfaces (V/m) for ESD (Electric static discharge) prevention Refer SEMI standards E78 and E43 for measurement methods.
-This guidance does not apply to EFM prevention.
+The metric in the table is the requirement for an 80% confidence (i.e., equipment is at or above this value 80% of the time) for each individual metrology equipment, over a period of one week of 7 × 24 operations.
+Scheduled and unscheduled downtimes are defined in SEMI E10 Maximum allowed electrostatic field on wafer and mask surfaces (V/m) for Electric static discharge (ESD) prevention Refer SEMI standards E78 and E43 for measurement methods.
+This guidance may not apply to EFM prevention.
+See Crosscut Issues section.
 (SEMI E78: Electrostatic Compatibility - Guide to Assess and Control Electrostatic Discharge (ESD) and Electrostatic Attraction (ESA) for Equipment.
 SEMI E43: Guide for Measuring Static Charge on Objects and Surfaces.)
-Maximum recommended electrostatic field at chrome mask surfaces (V/m) for EFM Field induced migration of chrome degrades reticle CD and the damage is cumulative, being dependent on the duration of field exposure as well as field intensity.
-No amount of electric field exposure can be regarded as safe for a chrome reticle.
-The recommended field value should reduce the risk of degradation to an acceptable level over the normal production lifetime of a reticle.
-Reduction of field levels to this extent may require adoption of special handling methods referred to as "EES Compatible" (see SEMI Standard Guide for Handling of Extremely Electrostatic Sensitive Items, draft document 4783, in preparation) NB: Permanently reducing the humidity of a reticle is believed to reduce the rate of reticle degradation by EFM and also other continuously operating Pervasiveness of predictive technologies such as virtual metrology PdM, PHM, yield prediction and predictive scheduling in certain equipment components (e.g., vacuum, abatement, gas supply systems) feeding into overall equipment predictive solution, to support improvements such as reduction in unscheduled downtime and improved yield. mechanisms (i.e. 193nm haze formation and the "Sun Effect").
-Pervasiveness is defined as a percentage of tools and tool components that will benefit from the application that have been outfitted with all of these technologies or are providing data to support all of these technologies.
-Minimal is defined as less than 25%.
-Partial is defined as 25-75% and All is defined as greater than 75%.
-Pervasiveness of Prognostics Health Management (PHM) Pervasiveness is defined as a percentage of tools that will benefit from the application that have been outfitted with this technology or are providing data to support this technology Minimal is defined as less than 25%.
-Partial is defined as 25-75% and All is defined as greater than 75%.
-PdM: requirement for tool data and control support for PdM, both in-tool and in conjunction with external systems Pervasiveness is defined as a percentage of tools that will benefit from the application that have been outfitted with this technology or are providing data to support this technology Minimal is defined as less than 25%.
-Partial is defined as 25-75% and All is defined as greater than 75%.

-7 MATERIAL HANDLING SYSTEMS
+MATERIAL HANDLING SYSTEMS